forestgrape/coronavirus/monitor_and_control.md

 * Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.

+### Gastronomy
+* Evidence: Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea) it has been shown that gastronomy and especially in the evening and in bars play a key role in the transmission of Covid.
+* ThinkThrough:
+  * Many people from different backgrounds and regions sit often quite densely in the same room, this is ideal for SARS-Cov-2 to spread.
+* Comment:
+  * In regions where the death rate is above 2.5 per million and cases are increasing, most gastronomy should be closed at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
+If left open during the day, the ventilation needs to be good.
+  * If the situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
+  * People working in larger groups (e.g. open-plan office) or living in larger groups (e.g. Families) should avoid gastronomy at high Covid rates, since they already are angle point for transmission.

 ### Corona Conform Schooling
 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * Evidence:  ~~In Israel the reopening of schools seems to have contributed to increased spread~~ **Correction**: There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](./spread_analyses.md#summary-stein-zamir)).
 But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in other countries.
   > The early-on update ([Updates 16.10](./index.md#Updates)) was too early, I didn't read and lookup the sources carefully enough.
 * ThinkThrough:
-  * Children are not main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
+  * Children are **not** main spreaders in the sense that there R value is low [Observations for Schools and Children](./spread_analyses.md#schools-and-children).
 If they spread then mainly with droplet transmission which can be prevented.
   * However:
     * Even with a low R value children can contribute to the overall spread.
     * Children easily forget about protection and masks.
 Especially if concentrating on other things e.g. preparing exams.
     * Many people in the same room and school rooms may not be ventilated well
-    * Many face-to-face talking situations with many different people
+    * Many face-to-face talking situations with many different people.
+Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with droplets.
-    * Children all come from different families and inside families protection is hardly doable.
-So person who want/need to protect cannot do so.
+    * Children all come from different families and inside families protection is not easy but doable if the infection known ~~hardly doable~~.
 * Experiences:
-  * Closing schools were part of lock-downs in spring 2020 in many countries, but the effect of school closures is unclear.
+  * Closing schools were part of lock-downs in spring 2020 in many countries due to experiences with influenza, but influenza transmission is very different.
+For SARS-CoV-2 evidence is that school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.
   * In some schools mask wearing is common, negative comments are few
   * Project based and individual learning are a common teaching approaches and known to work.
 * Comment: Children [spread Covid-19](./spread_analyses.md) less and produce less aerosol.
 So in areas which struggle with severe Covid situations, instead of complete closures, transmission can be efficiently reduced or even be prevented: